 To be on the list of the most beautiful villages in France you have to meet a number of requirements.
 There are 27 criteria but these three are the most important:

 - Having a population of less than 2000 people.

 - The territory of the village has to have at least two Historical Monuments, sites or notable heritage sites,

 - Most of the people of the village have to agree to present the project of becoming one of the most beautiful villages in France.
 This is done by the Municipal Council.

 If you are interested in knowing all the criteria I leave the link to the official website (in French)

 The 10 most beautiful villages in the Dordogne – Perigord

-In Dordogne – Perigord Noir (Black Perigord) you will find that practically all the towns and cities are beautiful, but in this post we bring you those that are declared as the most beautiful village in France and in others I will tell you about the route we made and how to plan the trip.
+In Dordogne – Perigord Noir (Black Perigord) you will find that practically all the towns and cities are beautiful, but in this post we bring you those that are declared as the most beautiful villages in France and in others, I will tell you about the route we made and how to plan the trip.
 Let’s start!